Haifa3D/hand-electronic-design/README.md

 <img src="images/pcb_cad.gif" alt="diagram" width="277"/>   <img src="images/long_ver.gif" alt="hand_gif" width="382"/>

 ## Design Description
-The Oded Hand can perform a variety of user-defined hand configurations using an autonomous adaptive grip along with a variety of grip force levels.
+The Oded Hand can perform a variety of user-defined hand configurations using an autonomous adaptive grip along with a variety of configurable grip force levels.
-The electrical design consists of four fingers with four different tendon-driven mechanisms actuated by four different micro-DC motors, a passive thumb with two discrete positions using two magnets and wrist rotation driven by planetary gears and a DC motor.
+The electrical design consists of four fingers with four different tendon-driven mechanisms actuated by four micro-DC motors, a passive thumb which magnetically locks in two discrete positions and wrist rotation driven by planetary gears and a DC motor.

-Basically, the electronic system consists of:
+The electronic system consists of:
 * The circuit and controller code
 * The circuit housing and socket
 * The batteries housing

-The electronic system presented here allows also a Bluetooth communication between the Hand and you phone for setting configuration and a modular sensors control (see our [Mobile App](https://github.com/Haifa3D/haifa3d-hand-app)).
+The electronic system presented here also allows a Bluetooth communication between the Hand and your phone for settings configuration and a modular sensors control (see our [Mobile App](https://github.com/Haifa3D/haifa3d-hand-app)).
 For more details on how to manufacture and assemble the hand, please check out our [Mechanical Design](https://github.com/Haifa3D/hand-mechanical-design).

 ## Who can benefit from this Design?
 The design is suitable for users with transradial amputation (below the elbow).
-We welcome any new developers to enhance our design or to use the Oded Hand as a simulator for your new sensors/algorithms/methods that would potentially help users to control their prosthetic hand.
+We welcome any new developers to enhance our design or to use the Oded Hand as a simulator for your new sensors/algorithms/methods that would potentially help users with controling their prosthetic hand.

 ## Design Files and Versions
 The STL files for the battery housing and the circuit housing can be found [here](CAD_files).
 The gerber files of the PCB design can be found [here](gerber_files/CAMOutputs) as well as the [schematic and layout](docs).
 The EAGLE files for modifying the board can be found [here](EAGLE_files).
 The Arduino code for the controller can be downloaded from [here](controller_software/Oded_Hand_board7_app2_4_6).